Journaling: A Path to Self-Discovery

 You may be thinking ‘I’m not a writer’ but this is for your eyes only and you cannot get it wrong.
 My challenge to you is to just give it a try for 1 week, then see how you feel.
 See if the writing stirs up any emotions such as fear or doubts.
 These things are not easy to face, however.
 Like all fears they can only be conquered when faced.

 My recommendation would be that you pick out a notebook and a pen.
 Also, make sure it is ready and waiting beside your bed the next time you wake up.
 Before bed works too, but getting your head in the right place first thing in the morning is a definite win!
-If you’re looking for a really fun way to express yourself I highly recommend the Wreck This Journal.
 Such a fun way to get your emotions out on the page!
 Ok, now, give yourself just 10min.
 If you get carried away, great!
 See what happens.
-If you don’t know what to write, write about what happened the day before, even if its bad.
+If you don’t know what to write, write about what happened the day before, even if it’s bad.
 You will find that the process will help you work through it.
 Remember, cheapest therapist in town!

 notebook-and-calligraphy-pen